Git for Collaboration

 checkout main

-branch bob-windchill
+branch heathcliff-windchill

 commit id: "Add wind chill formula"